 Tutus & Tumbling

 This is our Creative Movement class for ages 3 – 5 years old.
 This is an energetic class incorporating Ballet, Stretching, and beginner Pre-school Tumbling.
 The use of games and imagination allow teachers to keep the interest of the students.
 The curriculum also covers directional differences (right and left), Musicality & Rhythm, and Following Directions.
 Activities include Slow Motion games, Freeze Dance, Parachute games, Ballerina Princess games, Animal games, Following the Leader, Forward and Backward Rolls, Bear Crawls, Crab Walks, Barrel Crawls, Donkey Kicks, Hand Stands, and Cartwheels.
 The use of musical instruments and props may be incorporated in some classes.
-(Pom poms, Ribbons, Scarves, Parachute, Hoops, Drums, Tambourines, Maracas, Rhythm Sticks, etc…) Pink or black leotard, pink CONVERTIBLE tights (will need bare feet for tumbling), pink ballet shoes.
+(Pom poms, Ribbons, Scarves, Parachute, Hoops, Drums, Tambourines, Maracas, Rhythm Sticks, etc…) Pink leotard, pink CONVERTIBLE tights (will need bare feet for tumbling), pink ballet shoes.
 Hair must be secured into a bun with bobby pins.

 Tap dancing develops rhythmic ability and coordination.
 Intricate footwork is learned by the basic fundamental steps taught as progressions.
 Speed and rhythm is developed as well as difficulty added with each progression.
 CMSDC utilizes the Al Gilbert Tap curriculum for proper techniques and sounds.
 Attire follows jazz with black split sole tap shoes.
 Ribbons should be replaced with elastic.